 Two other categories of giving should be mentioned.
 Each month brings its own financial challenges.
 Some missionary may have a key financial supporter who is no longer able to give, resulting in a sudden financial shortfall.
 A hurried evacuation from an unstable country might result in a missionary losing everything except a suitcase of belongings.
 Some essential support worker may be dangling on the edge because few people want to support someone who is “not on the front lines”.
 For just such cases we have a category called, “where needed most”.
 Each month we make a list of the most pressing needs, and do our best to meet them with what comes in under this designation.

 Finally, money that comes in with no designation is used both for such pressing needs, and for all sorts of unglamorous things that keep our little WEC ship afloat.
 Training new missionaries and maintaining a hundred or so Canadian missionaries on the field means our headquarters is always a bustling concern.
 All the visiting, phoning, teaching, writing, e-mailing, organizing, arranging, counselling, debriefing – this essential support effort needs things like heat, electricity, computers, sheets on the beds in the guest rooms, paper for the photocopier, etc. God has always met such needs by providing enough such “undesignated funds” to keep the lights on at home.

-While giving online is quick and convenient, especially for a one-time donation, it’s still relatively new.
 Most people do one of two things.
-If they are intending to give regular support, they arrange with us to have a certain “pre-authorized deduction” made from their bank account each month.
+If they are intending to give regular support, they arrange with us to have a certain “pre-authorized deduction” made from their bank account or credit card each month.
 It’s a smooth, easy, low-maintenance way to give.
-(If interested, click on the icon at the side of the page for the Pre-Authorized form to send us to set things up.)
+(If interested, click here Pre-Authorized form, fill in the form and send in to set things up.)
 Others mail us a cheque, or a bunch of post-dated cheques.
 Any way you give is great, and very much appreciated.